Cheapest Rhode Island Heating Oil Price Trends

 Propane vs. Natural Gas vs. Heating Oil: Rhode Island Home Heating Fuel Comparison

-Homeowners have a choice of fuels that can be used when it comes to heating.
-Natural Gas is the preferred choice in Rhode Island, used by 235,913 or 53% of households.
-The next most popular primary heating fuel for Rhode Island households is Heating Oil, used by 108,766 homes (24%).
-The rest of the homes are heated with Electricity (16%), Propane (6%), Other (1%), and Wood (1%).
+Residences have a host of fuels that can be used when it comes to heating.
+Natural Gas is the preferred choice in Rhode Island, used by 235,913 or 53% of homeowners.
+The 2nd most popular primary heating fuel for Rhode Island residents is Heating Oil, used by 108,766 homes (24%).
+The remaining homes are heated with Electricity (16%), Propane (6%), Other (1%), and Wood (1%).

 Heating Oil (Fuel Oil) Use in Rhode Island